Visual Enhanced Depth Scaling for Multimodal Latent Reasoning: Experiments

 \paragraph{Effect of Retention Parameter $\alpha$.} For the parameter $\alpha$ in $T_{\alpha}(\cdot)$, we compare different retention strategies.
-As illustrated in Table~\ref{tab:ablation_para}, we evaluate fixed top-$\alpha$ settings with $\alpha \in \{16, 32, 64\}$ and a \textbf{cosine-annealed token retention schedule} (CTR), which gradually reduces the token retention ratio layer by layer following a cosine schedule.
+As illustrated in Table~\ref{tab:ablation}, we evaluate fixed top-$\alpha$ settings with $\alpha \in \{16, 32, 64\}$ and a \textbf{cosine-annealed token retention schedule} (CTR), which gradually reduces the token retention ratio layer by layer following a cosine schedule.
 Formally, for a model with $L$ layers, the retention ratio for the $l$-th layer is,

 where $\alpha_{s}$ and $\alpha_{e}$ are two endpoints that enables flexible control over computational cost.
-As can be seen panel (b) in Table~\ref{tab:ablation_para}, results show that fixed top-$\alpha$ with $\alpha=32$ achieves optimal performance, while cosine-annealed schedules yield consistently inferior results.
+As can be seen panel (b) in Table~\ref{tab:ablation}, results show that fixed top-$\alpha$ with $\alpha=32$ achieves optimal performance, while cosine-annealed schedules yield consistently inferior results.
 We attribute this result to that: as visual tokens and latent hidden states are gradually appended to the token sequence, larger contextual scopes becomes essential for deeper token interaction.
-Consequently, strategies that progressively decrease the token retention ratio during depth scaling unavoidably limit these critical interactions, thereby hindering the model's capacity to develop comprehensive contextual understanding. \paragraph{Visual Latents Formation.} The \textit{Soft-Mix} strategy aggregates 32 selected patches into a single visual latent token via weighted summation, guided by reweighted attention scores.
-In contrast, the 32-patch and 16-patch strategies directly utilize the top 32 and 16 patches with the highest attention scores as visual latents at each reasoning step, respectively.
-As summarized in Table~\ref{tab:ablation_para}, the 32-patch strategy yields superior performance.
-Notably, \textit{Soft-Mix} achieves performance comparable to 16-patch while utilizing only a single compact representation.
-We attribute this performance to the expanded search scope provided by the 32-patch strategy, which offers the router a richer pool of visual tokens, thereby effectively raising the upper bound of depth scaling capabilities.
+Consequently, strategies that progressively decrease the token retention ratio during depth scaling unavoidably limit these critical interactions, thereby hindering the model's capacity to develop comprehensive contextual understanding.